-Ivanka Trump's Role At The 2018 Winter Olympics Has Been Decided & It's Important
+Ivanka Trump Will Be At The Winter Olympics & Her Role Is Really Important

 With less than a week to go before the start of the games' opening ceremony, it is now confirmed that Ivanka Trump will be at the Winter Olympics — and she'll be playing an important role.
 The first daughter and White House adviser will lead the delegation that will travel to PyeongChang, South Korea for the winter games on behalf of her father, President Donald Trump.
 More specifically, Ivanka Trump will lead the delegation at the PyeongChang Olympics' closing ceremony.
 She'll also attend other competitive events that involve Team USA, according to CNN, which cited a White House official in reporting the news.

 Joining Ivanka Trump at the Winter Olympics will be Vice President Mike Pence and Second Lady Karen Pence, who already began traveling to South Korea on Monday, Feb.
 5, with stops in Alaska and Japan scheduled along the way.
 During the stop in Alaska, Vice President Pence described the purpose of the delegation that's being sent by the president to South Korea.
 According to the Anchorage Daily News, Pence said,

 I'm traveling to the Olympics with my wife and with our delegation certainly to cheer on American athletes, but also quite frankly we're traveling to the Olympics to make sure that North Korea doesn't use the powerful symbolism and the backdrop of the Winter Olympics to paper over the truth about their regime — a regime that oppresses its own people, a regime that threatens nations around the world, a regime that continues its headlong rush to develop nuclear weapons and ballistic missiles and uses those to threaten its neighbors and even threaten the United States of America.